Matt Terry

-Matthew James Terry (born 20 May 1993) is an English singer and songwriter.
+Matthew James Terry (born 20 May 1993) is an English singer, songwriter and actor.
 In 2016, he was crowned as the winner of the thirteenth series of The X Factor.
 His debut single, "When Christmas Comes Around", which was released on 11 December 2016, peaked at number three on the UK Singles Chart.
 His debut album, Trouble was released on 24 November 2017 and charted at 29 on the UK Albums Chart.

 Career

 2016: The X Factor

 Terry auditioned for the thirteenth series of The X Factor in 2016, singing a cover of Ben E. King's "Stand by Me", which earned him four yes votes from the judges.

 Terry was placed in the "boys" category and reached the live shows, where he was mentored by Nicole Scherzinger.
 Following the eliminations of Freddy Parker in week 2 and Ryan Lawrie in week 7, Terry became Scherzinger's last act left in the competition.

 In the semi-final, he ended up in the bottom two and faced the sing-off against Emily Middlemas.
 Scherzinger, Louis Walsh and Sharon Osbourne voted to send him through to the final.